Prantaneel-Pegu/Personal_Website/README.md

 # Personal Website

 This repo hosts the code for my personal website.
+You are free to clone this project and use it as a template for your own website.

 ## Cloning this project